diabetes myths

 Fact: No, type 1 diabetes is not simply inherited.
 It is an autoimmune disease often triggered by a viral infection or another environmental factor that causes your immune system to turn on your body and attack the cells in the pancreas that make insulin.

 In type 1 diabetes, the immune system attacks the insulin-producing beta cells of the pancreas.
-The result is that no insulin is produced, causing blood glucose levels rise to dangerous levels.
+The result is that no insulin is produced, causing blood glucose levels to rise to dangerous levels.
 When our blood glucose stays too high for too long, serious complications can occur, like heart disease, stroke, kidney failure, blindness and the need for amputations.

-We don’t fully understand why some people get Type 1 diabetes and others don’t.
+We don’t fully understand why some people get type 1 diabetes and others don’t.
 However, it’s likely that both genetic and environmental factors play a role.

 The most important thing we can do is identify risk factors early so we can find children at risk of developing this disease before they develop symptoms.
 We may be able to prevent or delay its onset by changing certain environmental factors that trigger its development in susceptible individuals.